-The 29th Annual Meeting of the Missouri Herpetological Association was held on September 17 – 18, 2016 at Bull Shoals Field Station near Kirbyville, Taney County, Missouri.
+The 30th Annual Meeting of the Missouri Herpetological Association was held on September 16 – 17, 2017 at Reis Biological Station near Steelville, Crawford County, Missouri.

-A total of 54 members, representing 16 organizations, attended the meeting.
-Nineteen (19) paper sessions were presented during the regular meeting.
+A total of 49 members, representing 13 organizations, attended the meeting.
+Thirteen (13) paper sessions were presented during the regular meeting (the presentation by Jon Davenport was cancelled).
 A brief business meeting followed the last regular presentation.
-Business meeting discussion topics included the date and location of the 2017 meeting.
-Abstracts from presentations will be published in the 2016 newsletter, which will be available this winter.
+Business meeting discussion topics included the date and location of the 2018 meeting.
+Abstracts from presentations will be published in the 2017 newsletter, which will be available this winter.

 After the traditional potluck dinner, Daren Riedle, Wildlife Diversity Coordinator and de facto State Herpetologist in Kansas, Kansas Department of Wildlife, Parks, and Tourism and Jeff Briggler, State Herpetologist, Missouri Department of Conservation will presented “Herp on the Edge: Cross Border Collaborative Conservation”.
 This presentation examined shared conservation concerns along one of the most important transitional zones in North America.